Vaiy108/embedded-avionics-simulator/README.md

 - Extended Kalman Filter navigation

 #### Disclaimer
-Educational simulator inspired by avionics software architecture, the repo uses DO-178-like practices but not a certified DO-178 artifact.
+Designed with safety-oriented embedded software practices such as explicit status codes, defensive checks, modular interfaces, requirement-tagged comments, and unit tests.The simulator is inspired by avionics software architecture, the repo uses DO-178-like practices but not a certified DO-178 artifact.

 ## Author
 **Vasan Iyer**